onepf/AppDF/specification/appds_spec_1_0.md

 Reference currency list in [JSON](data/currencies.json) and [XML](data/currencies.xml) formats.

 Currencies used in different countries in [JSON](data/country_currencies.json) and [XML](data/country_currencies.xml) formats.
 One currency per country.
 If there are several official currencies in a country one is selected.
-Local prices are defines in a currency defined according to this table.
+Local prices are set in a currency defined according to this table.

 <table>
   <tr>